mrothNET/cbor-core/README.md

 ## Optional features

-Optional integration with different external crates exists.
-Too enable an integration add the relevant feature flag to `Cargo.toml'.
+Optional integration with external crates.
+To enable an integration add the relevant feature flag to `Cargo.toml`.

 | Feature name | Enables |
 |---|---|